 Restrictions in the United Kingdom

-Find the latest government COVID-19 guidance for your area (last updated on 2 March).
+Find the latest government COVID-19 guidance for your area (last updated on 07 April 2022).

 For information about local lockdowns outside of the UK please contact your local office.

 Dance schools are allowed to operate across the UK, however, slight differences in regulations exist across the nations.
 Please check the guidance below for the area you live in for more information.

 Please read the latest advice from the government on Living safely with respiratory infections, including COVID-19.

 The government has removed domestic restrictions in England.
 There are still steps you can take to reduce the risk of catching and spreading COVID-19

 - Let fresh air in if meeting indoors, or meet outside

 - Consider wearing a face covering in crowded, enclosed spaces

 - Get tested if you have COVID-19 symptoms, and stay at home if positive

 RAD Dance school has also issued new guidance for students visiting RAD headquarters.